Davic15/angular-complete-guide/Section 01 - Getting Started/Notes.md

 # Angular - The Complete Guide

 ## Section 01: Getting started

 ## What is Angular?.

     - Angular is a JavaScript Framework which allows you to create reactive Single-Page-Application (SPAs).
     - A Single HTML file with different pieces of code that react to the user activity.
     - The URL changes, but the page never reloads.
-    - We are chaning the currently loaded page, in other words, we are chaning the DOM.
+    - We are chaning the currently loaded page, in other words, we are changing the DOM.

 ## Angular versioning.

     - AngularJS (Angular 1).
     - Angular 2 (Complete re-write).
     - Angular 3 (It was skipped).
     - Angular 10, 11, 12, etc.
-    - New version every 6 months, Small, incremental, backwards-compatible changes).
+    - New version every 6 months, Small, incremental, backwards-compatible changes.
         - That is the big difference between AngularJS (Angular 1) and Angular 2.
     - We are going to use Angular 2+;
     - From Angular 2, all versions are named Angular 2.

 ## Project setup and first App.

     - Install NodeJs and Npm.
     - Install @angular/cli
     - It used TypeScript, for that it install more packages.